ujh/fountainpencompanion/README.md

 ### Prerequisites

-These must either be installed locally or running in a container:

-- PostgreSQL 14
+- PostgreSQL 14 installed locally (we need a database configured with `trust` for tests).
-- Redis 6
+- Redis 6 installed locally or running in a container.

-A convenience `docker-compose` file is available for the two services.
-Run them with `docker-compose up`.
+A convenience `docker-compose` file is available for Redis.
+Run with `docker-compose up`.

 **Environment variables**

 - See `.env` for relevant Redis variables.
-- Create `.env.local` and add `DATABASE_URL` pointing at your PostgreSQL database (example: `DATABASE_URL=postgres://fpc:fpc@localhost/fpc_develop`)

 Other prerequesites include:

-- `libpq` if `postgres` is not installed locally (`brew install libpq`).
 - [rbenv](https://github.com/rbenv/rbenv) to manage Ruby version and virtual environment.
 - [nvm](https://github.com/nvm-sh/nvm) to manage Node version and virtual environment.
 - Yarn Classic installed in the Node environment (`npm install -g yarn`).